 We have specifically selected a vaccination schedule that protects your pet and allows them to have an A-grade social life from just 11 weeks of age.
 Puppies that have already been started on a different vaccination schedule by the breeder/pet store/shelter are also eligible.

-We recommend Drontal® chews to prevent intestinal worms and Frontline Plus® spot-on to prevent fleas.
+We recommend Milbemax® chews to prevent intestinal worms and Advantage® spot-on to prevent fleas.
 Heartworm is spread by mosquitoes and infection can be fatal – an annual injection is effective at preventing this serious disease.

 All puppies should attend properly structured puppy preschool classes to allow socialisation with other puppies, foster positive relationships with their adoptive parent(s), and learn basic training commands.
 These classes also facilitate understanding of ‘normal’ canine behaviours.
 Our puppy preschool consists of a 6 week course and is available for puppies aged between 8 and 16 weeks of age.
 They are run onsite by a Delta-qualified trainer.
 Class sizes are limited to 3 to 5 puppies for optimal participation.
 Read more about puppy preschool »